medic/cht-docs/content/en/hosting/4.x/data-migration-k8s.md

 ### 4. Run Pre-Migration Commands on 3.x

-Get credentials from 1Password and set them inside the pod:
+While still `exec`ed in the `medic-os` container,  get credentials from 1Password and set them inside the pod:
 ```shell
 export ADMIN_USER=<admin_username_from_1password>
 export ADMIN_PASSWORD=<admin_password_from_1password>